PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

 Declaration
   Declarations introduce names into a C++ program.
 Each kind of entity is declared differently.

+Declarations
+  Declarations introduce names into a C++ program.
+Each kind of entity is declared differently.

 Definition
   Definitions are declarations that are sufficient to use the entity identified by the name.

+Definitions
+  Definitions are declarations that are sufficient to use the entity identified by the name.

 Dynamic Memory
   Memory that is allocated during runtime using `new`; and deallocated using `delete`.

+Embedded Programs
+  Programs written on computers and then transferred onto an embedded microprocessor in a device to control its function - also called firmware.
+The embedded program is an integrated part of the device and not directly accessible by the user.

 Entity
   The entities of a C++ program are values, objects, references, functions, enumerators, types, class members, templates, template specializations, and namespaces.
 ECS consists of three main parts:

 Entities
   The entities of a C++ program are values, objects, references, functions, enumerators, types, class members, templates, template specializations, and namespaces.
 ECS consists of three main parts:

+Executable File
+  def

 Expression
   A series of operators and names the produce a value, or may designate objects or functions.
 Simplest example would be an arithmetic statement.